leonbreedt/FavIcon/README.md

 playground, or you will get an import error when it tries to import the FavIcon framework.

+## Including in your project

+1. Add `FavIcon.framework` to the Linked Frameworks and Libraries for your application target.
+2. If you're using Carthage, add `FavIcon.framework` *and* `LibXML2.framework` to the Input Files for your `carthage copy-frameworks` Build Phase.

 ## Features
 - Detection of `/favicon.ico` if it exists
 - Parsing of the HTML at a URL, and scanning for appropriate `<link>` or